Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Node/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Jering.Javascript.NodeJS was updated to version 6.3.0;
+   Jering.Javascript.NodeJS was updated to version 6.3.1.
-   2. Added support of .NET 6.

    =============
    DOCUMENTATION